 One of the biggest, and costly home renovation mistakes that we came across was a layout configuration that we had to undo for a client who had previously renovated their kitchen, dining and living area, but they got the functionality of the space all wrong.

-Years after their first renovation, they discovered that the layout and position of the spaces limited them on expanding on the ground floor and the size of each space eventually became too small once they started expanding their family.
+Years after their first renovation, they discovered that the layout of the spaces limited them on expanding on the ground floor and the size of each space eventually became too small once they started expanding their family.
 The size and layout even created challenges around wanting to change and upgrade some of their big piece furniture items.

 A not-so-great design on their first renovation meant that they had to invest money back into fixing up mistakes that they discovered when they wanted to add onto their home with another extension.